Hydrochloric Acid Resistant A300

 6 to 10-inch slump.
 Commonly used for horizontal repairs, topping, and liners, achieving compressive strengths from 5,000 to 8,000 psi.

-is produced at an approximate 4 to 6-inch slump and is suitable for secondary containment and structural concrete; it is commonly provided in ready mixed concrete transportation vehicles, but also provided in 55lb bags and Super Sacks.
-Our structural formulas achieve unconfined compressive strengths from 5,000 to 10,000 psi.
+is produced at an approximate 4 to 6-inch slump and is suitable for secondary containment and structural concrete; it is commonly provided in ready mixed concrete transportation vehicles, but also provided in 55lb. bags and Super Sacks.
+Our structural formulas achieve unconfined compressive strengths from 7,000 to 10,000 psi.

-s produced at an approximate 7 to 10-inch slump and is suitable for secondary containment and structural concrete; it is commonly provided in ready mixed concrete transportation vehicles, but also provided in 55lb bags and Super Sacks.
-Our structural formulas are expected to achieve unconfined compressive strengths from 5,000 to 10,000 psi.
+is produced at an approximate 7 to 10-inch slump and is suitable for secondary containment and structural concrete; it is commonly provided in ready mixed concrete transportation vehicles, but also provided in 55lb. bags and Super Sacks.
+Our structural formulas are expected to achieve unconfined compressive strengths from 7,000 to 10,000 psi.

 CUSTOMIZABLE working and curing times, assuring you have the right mix to make those repairs/ turnaround fast, efficient, effective and LONG-TERM.
-Acceptable application temperature range should be as close to a maximum of about 90 degrees as is possible……ground, existing concrete, or metal substrate surface temperatures should be around 120 degrees Fahrenheit max.
+Acceptable application temperature range should be as close to a maximum of about 90 degrees as is possible…the higher the application or substrate temperature, the lower the working time.

 Weight – to include water, sand & aggregate